 By appointment of the President of the Republic made on 3 May 2013 Milada Tomková, Jaroslav Fenyk and Jan Filip became the first three Justices of the so-called “Third Decade” of the Constitutional Court.
 (Milada Tomková was simultaneously appointed a Vice-President of the Constitutional Court and Jaroslav Fenyk became a Vice-President on 7 August 2013.)
 They were followed by Vladimír Sládeček (named on 4 June 2013), Ludvík David and Kateřina Šimáčková (both named on 7 August 2013).
 Pavel Rychetský became President of the Constitutional Court for the second time on 7 August 2013.
 Radovan Suchánek was appointed a Justice on 26 November 2013, Jiří Zemánek and Jan Musil (for the second term) on 20 January 2014.
 In 2014 three of the Justices completed their ten-year mandate, namely Stanislav Balík (on 26 May 2014), Michaela Židlická (on 16 June 2014) and Ivana Janů (on 16 September 2014).
 They were gradually replaced by Vojtěch Šimíček (named on 12 June 2014), Tomáš Lichovník (named on 19 June 2014) and David Uhlíř (named on 10 December 2014).
 Jaromír Jirsa was appointed on 7 October 2015, assuming the position vacant since 5 August 2015, when the term of office of Justice Vlasta Formánková ended.
 The last Justice named by President Václav Klaus was Vladimír Kůrka, who completed his mandate on 15 December 2015.
 Two days later Josef Fiala became the fifteenth sitting Justice.
 With his appointment the complete rotation of Constitutional Court Justices was concluded.

 On 31 January 2019 Justice Jan Musil, serving his second term in office, resigned from his position.
-Since then the seat of the fifteenth Justice has been vacant.
+On 20 February 2020 Pavel Šámal became a Justice of the Constitutional Court.